open-quantum-safe/liboqs-go/README.md

   **before** any other (if any) `gcc` and `pkg-config` executables you may have installed (e.g. such as the ones provided by [Cygwin](https://www.cygwin.com)).
-To verify, type into a Command Prompt `gcc --version`, and you should get an output like
+To verify, type into a Command Prompt `gcc --version`, and you should get an output such as

 > gcc (Rev3, Built by MSYS2 project) 9.1.0